Smallville season 10: Characters

-James Marsters was confirmed to be returning for the series' 200th episode.
-Marsters first appeared as Brainiac/Milton Fine in season five and again in seasons seven.
-This time, Marsters will be portraying Brainiac 5, the version of Brainiac from the future that the Legion of Super-Heroes created after removing the original version of Brainiac from Chloe's body in the season eight episode "Legion".
-In addition, both Michael Shanks and Jessica Parker Kennedy will return as Hawkman/Carter Hall and Plastique, respectively, in the second episode of season ten.
+James Marsters also returned for the series' 200th episode.
+Marsters first appeared as Brainiac/Milton Fine in season five and again in season seven.
+This time, Marsters portrayed Brainiac 5, the version of Brainiac from the future that the Legion of Super-Heroes created after removing the original version of Brainiac from Chloe's body in the season eight episode "Legion".
+In addition, both Michael Shanks and Jessica Parker Kennedy returned as Hawkman/Carter Hall and Plastique, respectively, in the second episode of season ten.
 Hawkman made a brief appearance in the season nine finale, while Plastique was last seen in season eight.
 The return of Carter Hall means a deeper look into who that character is, while seeing a "more human side" to him than previously seen.
-On August 11, it was announced that Michael Ironside and Peyton List would be returning for a mid-October episode.
-Ironside previously portrayed Lois's father, General Sam Lane; while List played Lois's sister, Lucy.
+Michael Ironside and Peyton List returned for a mid-October episode.
+Ironside previously portrayed Lois's father, General Sam Lane, while List played Lois's sister, Lucy.
 Both characters were last seen in separate season four episodes.
-On September 7, 2010, it was revealed that Alan Ritchson would reprise the role of Arthur Curry/Aquaman in a November episode.
+Alan Ritchson reprised the role of Arthur Curry/Aquaman in a November episode.
 Ritchson described his character's return as "darker" and less "bubble-gummy" than previously seen on the show.

-On July 22, 2010, Michael Ausiello revealed that Cat Grant, a gossip columnist for the Daily Planet in the comic books, would be appearing as Clark's new partner during season ten.
-Ausiello stated that Grant would act more as a "comedic foil" for Clark, and is not intended to interrupt the relationship he has with Lois.
-Instead, Grant will act as Lois's professional rival, and is considered by the producers to be her opposite.
-Keri Lynn Pratt, who portrays Grant, stated that her character will have a crush on Clark, which will annoy Lois more than threaten her.
-Pratt described her characters motivations: "Cat really believes in what she's working on and her message.
+Cat Grant, a gossip columnist for the Daily Planet in the comic books, appeared as Clark's new partner during season ten, acting more as a "comedic foil" for Clark, and was not intended to interrupt the relationship he has with Lois.
+Instead, Grant acts as Lois's professional rival, and is considered by the producers to be her opposite.
+Keri Lynn Pratt, who portrays Grant, stated that her character has a crush on Clark, which annoys Lois more than threatens her.
+Pratt described her character's motivations: "Cat really believes in what she's working on and her message.
 She just really wants to get that through and have everyone on the same page as her.
 She kind of loses track of the big picture".

-This season was slated to see the introductions of villains Granny Goodness, Desaad, and Glorious Godfrey.
+This season made the introductions of villains Granny Goodness, DeSaad, and Glorious Godfrey.
 Lindsay Hartley was cast as another of Darkseid's minions, Mad Harriet, who works for Granny Goodness.
-Hartley explained the traditional claws her characters wears are powered by kryptonite, which give her an advantage over Clark.
-Hartley also stated that Harriet is the leader of Granny Goodness' Female Furies.
+Hartley explained the traditional claws her character wears are powered by kryptonite, which give her an advantage over Clark.
+She also said that Harriet is the leader of Granny Goodness' Female Furies.